 To avoid complications of trench mouth, make sure you take the following steps regularly:

 - brush and floss your teeth twice a day, especially after a meal (electric toothbrushes are recommended)

 - avoid tobacco products, including cigarettes and chew

 - keep your stress level down

 Managing pain during the healing process is also key.
-Over-the-counter pain relievers are typically enough to control pain, but talk to your doctor if you encounter problems.
+Over-the-counter pain relievers such as acetaminophen (Tylenol) and ibuprofen (Advil) are typically enough to control pain, but talk to your doctor before use.